shini4i/argo-watcher/docs/getting-started/concepts.md

 1. **Pending** — Task created, waiting for the expected image to appear in Argo CD.
 2. **In Progress** — Image detected in Argo CD, deployment is syncing or running.
 3. **Deployed** — Deployment succeeded; application is healthy and synced.
-4. **Failed** — Deployment failed due to health/sync issues or timeout.
+4. **Failed** — Deployment did not become healthy and synced before `DEPLOYMENT_TIMEOUT` elapsed, or Argo CD reported a health/sync failure.
+5. **App Not Found** — Argo CD has no application with the requested name (or the token lacks permission to see it).
+6. **Aborted** — Argo Watcher could not confirm the deployment's outcome: Argo CD (or a proxy in front of it) was unreachable during the check (connection refused, DNS failure, TLS error, a timed-out API request, or a 5xx response), or the task remained in progress past the staleness window.
+The status reason records the cause.
+An aborted deployment still counts as a failure (`failed_deployment`); the `argocd_unavailable` gauge indicates when Argo CD itself was the reason.
-5. **Cancelled** — Superseded by a newer deployment of one of the same images before reaching a final state; polling stops.
+7. **Cancelled** — Superseded by a newer deployment of one of the same images before reaching a final state; polling stops.
 Only in-progress tasks that share an image with the new deployment are cancelled, so independent per-image deployments of the same application do not cancel each other.
 Unlike Failed, a cancelled task is not counted as a deployment failure.

 ## Deployment Locking